 4. Building the evidence base

-Canada continues to work with Canadian and international data partners to address the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.
+Canada works with Canadian and international data partners.
+We aim to solve the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.

-We are facing a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
-The situation has been aggravated by the COVID-19 pandemic, which is threatening hard-won global gains in education.
-The impacts are especially severe for refugee, other forcibly-displaced and host community children and youth, especially girls.
+There is a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
+Conflict, the climate crisis, natural disasters and the COVID-19 pandemic are threatening hard-won global gains in education.
+The impacts are especially severe for refugee, other forcibly displaced and host community children and youth, especially girls.
 These are the ones who are most at risk of being left behind.

 Factors that marginalize people, such as displacement, create significant barriers to education:

 - about 3.7 million refugee children are out of school, according to the United Nations Refugee Agency

 - girls are 2.5 times more likely to be out of school if they live in conflict-affected countries

 - only about 7 refugee girls are enrolled in secondary level education for every 10 refugee boys